The Oatmeal and FunnyJunk legal dispute: Operation BearLove Good, Cancer Bad

 In 2011/2012, FunnyJunk hired Charles Carreon to review its website.
 In June 2012, Carreon delivered a demand letter via process server to Matthew Inman of The Oatmeal claiming that The Oatmeal's posts regarding FunnyJunk's alleged copyright infringement constituted defamation.
 The letter demanded the removal of references to FunnyJunk and US$20,000 in damages.
-Inman responded with a The Oatmeal blog post containing an annotated copy of the letter, and refusing to do so.
+Inman responded with a blog post on The Oatmeal, containing an annotated copy of the letter, and refusing to comply with the demand.
 Inman further proposed to raise the requisite $20,000, take a photo of himself with the cash, and send the photograph along with a satirical illustration of FunnyJunk's mother "seducing a Kodiak bear" to FunnyJunk.
 Rather than pay the damages, Inman proposed to donate the money to two charities, the National Wildlife Federation and the American Cancer Society.
 This blog post elicited more popular support for Inman and The Oatmeal than anticipated, and the fundraising effort "Operation BearLove Good.
 Cancer Bad." generated the $20,000 in 64 minutes and over $100,000 in under 24 hours, and at completion he raised $220,024.
 Inman also responded via counsel.
 On June 21, 2012, Carreon abandoned FunnyJunk's demands because of misinformation.

 The incident spurred commentary by Dan Mitchell of SF Weekly on how the Digital Millennium Copyright Act places the onus of policing violations on content creators and by Maxwell S. Kennerly Esquire of the Beasley Firm LLC on whether public accusations of copyright infringement are defamatory.